samfrances/udacity-kalah/README.md

  point for this Kalah project.
     - `utils.get_by_urlsafe` was used as provided, without modification.
     - The code for the `get_game` endpoint was used as provided.
+    - The code for the `create_user` endpoint was used as provided.